jonnonz1/nz-statute-book/acts/public/1908/commissions-of-inquiry-act-1908.md

 So long as any member of any such Commission acts bona fide in the discharge of his duties, no action shall lie against him for anything he may report or say in the course of the inquiry.

 ### 4 Commissioners' powers
-(1) For the purposes of the inquiry, every such Commission shall have the powers of a District Court, in the exercise of its civil jurisdiction, in respect of citing parties and conducting and maintaining order at the inquiry.
+(1) For the purposes of the inquiry, every such Commission shall have the powers of the District Court, in the exercise of its civil jurisdiction, in respect of citing parties and conducting and maintaining order at the inquiry.
 (2)

 ### 4A Persons entitled to be heard